sianderson/website/content/authors/admin/_index.md

 highlight_superuser: true
 ---

-I am a research ecologist at the <a href="https://www.epa.gov/">United States Environmental Protection Agency</a> where my research focuses on Harmful Algal Blooms (HABs) and the environmental factors which drive them.
+I am a research ecologist at the <a href="https://www.epa.gov/">United States Environmental Protection Agency</a> where my research focuses on Harmful Algal Blooms (HABs) and the environmental factors which alter their dynamics.

 Previously, I was a <a href="https://www.simonsfoundation.org/grant/simons-postdoctoral-fellowships-in-marine-microbial-ecology/">Simons Foundation Postdoctoral Fellow in Marine Microbial Ecology</a> at the <a href="https://web.mit.edu/">Massachusetts Institute of Technology</a>.
 I worked under the direction of <a href="http://ocean.mit.edu/~stephd/">Dr. Stephanie Dutkiewicz</a> examining phytoplankton thermal trait differentiation in a modeled ocean.
 For my doctoral dissertation with <a href="https://web.uri.edu/rynearson-lab/">Dr. Tatiana Rynearson</a> at the <a href="https://web.uri.edu/gso/">University of Rhode Island Graduate School of Oceanography</a>, I employed experimental, molecular, and modeling approaches to investigate the role of temperature in driving phytoplankton physiology, community structure, and biogeography.